Terms and conditions

-5.4 in case 5.2 or 5.3 applies, the Buyer must then arrange for insurance for Products in transit.
+5.4 The Buyer must then arrange for insurance for goods in transit.
 This insurance will never be included in the transport.

 5.5 If Duif performs any customs formalities or similar actions for the Buyer in connection with the settlement of the purchase agreement, these actions will always be for the account and risk of the Buyer.

-5.6 The Buyer guarantees Duif that it has the required permits for the import and transit of Products bought by the Buyer, and the Buyer indemnifies Duif against all claims, taxes or penalties of third parties, including any national or international government, or any European authority, with respect to such permits.
+5.6 The Buyer guarantees to Duif that it has the required permits for the import and transit of Products bought by the Buyer, and the Buyer indemnifies Duif against all claims, taxes or penalties of third parties, including any national or international government, or any European authority.

 5.7 Delivery periods indicated by Duif are without obligation and can never be considered deadlines.

-5.8 Duif will never be in default by the simple expiry of the agreed delivery periods.
-The Buyer may give a written notice of default, in which Duif is given a reasonable period to meet its obligations.
+5.8 Duif will never be in default by the sole expiry of the agreed delivery periods, but this always requires a written notice of default, in which Duif is given a reasonable period to meet its obligations.

-6.1 If no other delivery terms have been agreed upon than EXW Aalsmeer, the Netherlands, or Bielsk Podlaski, Poland (Duif warehouse) (Incoterms 2010), the Buyer must collect the Products bought by it after creation of the relevant Agreement as soon as possible, in any case within 48 hours, or have them accepted by a carrier indicated by the Buyer, either in Aalsmeer, the Netherlands, or in Bielsk Podlaski, Poland, unless otherwise agreed in writing.
+6.1 If it has not been agreed otherwise that delivery is EXW Aalsmeer, the Netherlands, or Bielsk Podlaski, Poland (Duif warehouse) (Incoterms 2020), the Buyer must pick up the Products bought by it after creation of the relevant agreement as soon as possible, in any case within 48 hours, or have them accepted by a carrier indicated by the Buyer, either in Aalsmeer, the Netherlands, or in Bielsk Podlaski, Poland, unless otherwise agreed in writing.

-6.2 If the Buyer for any reason whatsoever does not accept the Products offered by Duif for delivery or does not accept them in time, the Buyer will be sent an invoice nevertheless and it will nevertheless be required to comply with the agreed payment conditions as if the Products had been delivered and accepted by it.
+6.2 If the Buyer for any reason whatsoever does not accept the Products offered by Duif for delivery or does not accept them in time, beyond Duif's control and power, the Buyer will be sent an invoice nevertheless and it will nevertheless be held to comply with the agreed payment conditions as if the Products delivered were accepted by it after all.

 6.3 If the Buyer does not accept the Products delivered by Duif, Duif will be authorised to store the Products at a site chosen by Duif for the account and risk of the Buyer.
-Duif will not be held liable to compensate any loss to the Buyer - including but not limited to loss as a result of a decline in quality or weight - in connection with the non-acceptance of the Products delivered.
+Duif will not be liable to compensate any loss - including but not limited to loss as a result of a decline in quality or weight - to the Buyer in connection with the non-acceptance of the Products delivered.

-7.1 On delivery, the Buyer is obliged to check the quantity and identify any damage visible on the outside of the Products delivered.
-If the Products are made available to a carrier, the Buyer must have these Products inspected by a person designated by it.
-If no person has been designated, the driver who accepts the Products on behalf of the Buyer will be deemed to inspect the Products on behalf of the Buyer.
+7.1 On delivery, the Buyer is obliged to check the quantity and any damage visible on the outside of the Products delivered.
+If the Products are made available to a carrier, the Buyer must have these goods inspected by a person designated by it.
+If no person has been designated, the driver who accepts the Products on behalf of the Buyer will be deemed to inspect the goods on behalf of the Buyer.

-7.2 The Buyer must submit complaints with regard to the quantity and any damage and/or defects visible on the outside in writing as soon as possible but in any case within 48 hours of delivery as referred to in Article 5.
-In default, the quantities, stated on consignment notes, delivery notes, invoices or similar documents will be considered to be correct and the Products will be deemed to have been delivered without any damage visible on the outside.
-If the shortfall in the quantity delivered is less than 10%, the Buyer will be obliged to accept the delivery in its entirety against a proportional reduction of the purchase price.
+7.2 The Buyer must submit complaints with regard to the quantity and any damage and/or defects visible on the outside in writing as soon as possible but in any case within 48 hours of delivery as referred to in Article 5, in the absence of which the quantities, stated on consignment notes, delivery notes, invoices or similar documents will be considered to be correct and the Products will be deemed to have been delivered without any damage visible on the outside.
+If the shortcomings in the quantity delivered are less than 10%, the Buyer will be obliged to accept the delivery in its entirety against a proportional reduction of the purchase price.

-7.3 The Buyer must submit in writing to Duif complaints regarding damage and/or defects that were not visible during delivery as well as any other complaints as soon as possible, but in any case within 5 days of delivery as referred to in Article 5, or 5 days after any defects have been determined or could reasonably have been determined by the Buyer., In default, the Buyer will be deemed to have approved the delivery.
+7.3 The Buyer must submit complaints regarding damage and/or defects that were not visible during delivery as well as any other complaints as soon as possible, but in any case within 5 days of delivery as referred to in Article 5, or within 5 days after any defects have been determined or could reasonably have been determined by the Buyer, in writing to Duif, in the absence of which the Buyer will be deemed to have approved the delivery.

-7.4 If the Buyer has any complaints with regard to the quality of the Products delivered, it must have the Products assessed by a suitably qualified expert and must offer Duif the opportunity to have a counter-assessment carried out, at the same time or option) any other time.
+7.4 If the Buyer has any complaints with regard to the quality of the Products delivered, it must have the Products assessed by a sworn expert and must offer Duif the opportunity to have a counter-assessment carried out, at the same time or otherwise.

 7.5 Complaints that have not been submitted to Duif in time or that have been submitted incorrectly do not have legal effect and release Duif from any liability.

-7.6 If it is determined, with observance of the provisions in Article 3.1, that the Products delivered do not comply with the Agreement, Duif will make every effort to deliver an alternative Product in consultation with the Buyer as soon as possible.
+7.6 If it is determined that the Products delivered do not comply with the agreement, also with observance of the provisions in the last sentence of Article 3.1, Duif will make every effort to deliver an alternative Product in consultation with the Buyer as soon as possible.
 The payment conditions as laid down in Article 4 will remain in full force.

 8.1 If the Buyer wishes to use the option of ordering via Duif's website, it will receive a unique log-in code from Duif with which it can place orders.
 After Duif has made the log-in code known to the Buyer, the Buyer will bear the risk of incorrect and/or unauthorised use of this log-in code.